-Please note: We are looking forward to beginning this year back at the Emerald Hub with face -to-face classes!
+Please note: We have begun this year back at the Emerald Hub with face -to-face classes!
 As far as possible we will continue hybrid classes using technology such as Zoom video conferencing wherever possible.

 (Also a reminder that if you have paid your annual subscription for 2020, you won't have to pay again this year.)